rachelkline/CodeQuiz/README.md

 I then saved the score data using local storage.
 Once re-directed to the High Scores page, the user can enter their name and when the "add" button is pressed, their name will appear next to their score.
 I made a new array and pushed the previous score data into it with a new variable I made that would include the user input.
 Then, I crated a for-loop that would render a new list for each high score.
 This is the only issue I ran into, as my for-loop continued to loop the entire array instead of the objects inside.

 Overall, this assignment was very challenging.
 I enjoyed learning a lot from it and although I didn't execute it perfectly, I thought I did a pretty good job!
 I will continue to work on the for loop after submitting this assignment to try to get everything perfect.

+*I included a screen grab of my project as I was adivsed to do this in the last homework assignment!!